- Elgin St. Thomas Public Health

 If you would like to report a case of animal abuse or neglect please call Ontario Society for the Prevention of Cruelty to Animals (OSPCA) at 1-888-668-7722 ext.
 327, or email email@example.com.
 If you feel that the situation is an emergency that must be dealt with immediately call the OPP at 519-631-2920.

-If you have any concerns with wildlife acting in an unnatural way, please contact one of the following trappers who will manage them in a humane way:
+If you have any concerns with wildlife acting in an unnatural way, please contact the following trapper who will manage them in a humane way:

 Dave Heyblom - Home (519) 764-2688 Cell (226) 374-5176